bob34007/mysql-compare/README.md

 # mysql-compare
-compare packet result and replay server result
+compare packet result and replay server result from file